Yanis Varoufakis: We leftists are not necessarily pro public sector '“ Marx was anti state

 YANIS VAROUFAKIS, Greece's finance minister in 2015 when the country was on the verge of being pushed out of the euro, spoke to BEN LOWRY last week on a visit to Belfast to promote a pan-European movement DiEM25.
 This is the second of a three-part interview:

-Ben Lowry: What about the selfishness of societies that have very high public sectors, where people go into jobs, there is not a lot of performance management, and so on, it costs a huge amount of money that has to be extracted from taxes on tobacco and stuff and a lot of poor people end up subsidising it?
+Ben Lowry: What about the selfishness of societies that have very high public sectors, where people go into jobs, there is not a lot of performance management, and so on, it costs a huge amount of money that has to be extracted from taxes on tobacco and stuff and actually a lot of poor people end up subsidising large public sectors.
 Northern Ireland’s economy is totally dependent on Britain, I’m not suggesting Greece has a benefactor like that, I’m not saying they are entirely comparable.
 Is there not a left wing critique that is critical of large public sectors?

 Yanis Varoufakis: Of course.
 Remember that Marx was anti state.
 The libertarian streak of Marx, his idea of society would be one in which the state withers so you can’t be a genuine left winger and believe in the state (Varoufakis laughs at this observation).